Praying About Our Worries using Bubble Wrap.

 Pray:

-Ask a grownup to read the Bible verse at the top of the page.
+Read the Bible verse at the top of the page.

 Listen to it as though it is a prayer.